 If you were paying attention, you will agree with me that the President offered plenty of encouraging rhetoric but nothing new of substance.
 He wanted to raise expectations among people and he did it, but even when a great deal of time was spent talking about education, there were no precise points.

 The education passages evidently didn't have a lot of substance but they did have some interesting signals.
 And that's a good beginning, though.
-Obama also had the courage to speak openly about the Dream Act and how this country will benefit of these students.
+Obama also had the courage to speak openly about the Dream Act and how this country will benefit from these students.

 Personally, I am still reading about school Bruce Randolph, the one Obama singled out.
 And as I continue to read and grab the most interesting commentaries about last night Obama address, what follows is what I think deserves to be read: